Maple Leaf Foods’ Accessibility Plan

 Maple Leaf Foods respects the principles of dignity, independence, integration and equal opportunity of all people.
 We are committed to preventing, identifying and removing barriers that impede accessibility to persons with disabilities in a timely manner.
 Our leadership and team of Human Resources, Information Solutions, Facilities and Communications professionals will collaborate to deliver on this commitment.
-Our primary focus will be improving accessibility and meeting AODA requirements under the multi-year plan outlined below:
+We strive to be a barrier-free and inclusive workplace that meets all existing accessibility legislation through our multi-year plan outlined below:

-Maple Leaf is committed to training its people in accordance to the applicable accessibility laws and the Human Rights Code as it relates to people with disabilities.
+Maple Leaf is committed to training its people in accordance with relevant accessibility laws and Human Rights Codes as it relates to people with disabilities.
 We will engage our Human Resources partners, Information Solutions professionals, and other functions as needed to create, implement and record departmental training and training plans to ensure all people receive applicable training in accessibility and our accessibility policy.

-Maple Leaf Foods is committed to fair and accessible employment practices and will accommodate people with disabilities during the recruitment and assessment processes and upon hiring.
-Our Human Resources and Talent Acquisition team will share our commitment within our postings and throughout the selection process, including advising new hires of our accommodation related policies and update staff on any changes to these policies, as applicable.
+Maple Leaf Foods is committed to fair and accessible employment practices throughout the employment life cycle Our Human Resources and Talent Acquisition teams will share our commitment within our postings and throughout the assessment and selection process, including advising new hires of our accommodation related policies.
+We will update staff on any changes to these policies, as applicable.

-We will continue to develop individual accommodation plans and return to work policies for people that have been absent due to disability and ensure a written process is in place to document individualized plans in a clear and consistent manner.
-In addition, career development, performance management, and redeployment processes / job changes will consider accessibility needs and individual accommodation plans accordingly.
-Maple Leaf Foods commits to preventing and removing accessibility barriers, incorporating accessibility within our regular review of employment policies / materials and relevant procedures.
+We will continue to develop individual accommodation plans and return to work policies for people who have been absent due to disability and ensure a written process is in place to document individualized plans in a clear and consistent manner.
+In addition, career development, performance management, and redeployment processes/job changes will consider accessibility needs and individual accommodation plans accordingly.
+Maple Leaf Foods commits to preventing and removing accessibility barriers, incorporating accessibility within our regular review of employment policies/materials and relevant procedures.

 Maple Leaf Foods will provide all existing public emergency procedures, plans and public safety information, upon request, in an accessible format or with appropriate communication supports in a timely manner.
 We commit to keeping our people safe.
 Therefore, we will strive to accommodate people with disabilities in providing emergency response information.
 Also, with the person’s consent, specific needs will be provided to the person designated to aid, and individual situations would be maintained with any location changes.